Igalia/chisel/readme.md

     chisel -S chisel-ppd cat device-id > file.ppd

+### Translate a text document to chisel document format

+The following command can be used to convert a text file to a file in the [Chisel device-independent document format]:

+    chisel -S texttochisel < input.txt > output.chsl

+This is a basic tool, and doesn't touch any options, but can be useful as a starting point.
+You can manually edit the resulting document output.chsl to configure the needed options (see docformat.md.html for the available configurable options).

 ### Rendering a document

 Provided that a file is already in the [Chisel device-independent